sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 | 28000     | 2.178                   | 3.958                   |

-No doubt, 30m RG-58 is not recommended, especially not when using a 9:1 transformer with a so-called randomwire antenna.
+No doubt, 30m RG-58 is not recommended, especially not when using a 9:1 transformer with a so-called random wire antenna.

 ### Combined loss

-In the table below we assume 0.5 dB loss in a T match ATU at an SWR of 5:1 ([reference][atuloss]) in addition to transmission line loss according to previous tables and the 9:1 transformer losses previously measured.
+In the table below we assume 0.5 dB loss in a T match ATU (the most common type) at an SWR of 5:1 ([reference][atuloss]) in addition to transmission line loss according to previous tables and the 9:1 transformer losses previously measured.
+This is definitely a rough estimate.

-ATU losses can be more or less depending on several circumstances, but will be tolerable with an SWR of 5:1 with the *usual* impedance and reactance seen with most randomwire installations.
+ATU losses can be more or less depending on several circumstances, but will be tolerable when the impedance of the antenna at the other end of the coax is not too low (not related to SWR in this case).
+Matching very low impedances (e.g below 25 ohms) with a T-network matching ATU may involve significant loss as heat in the ATU.
+According to one source, it can be [slightly more than 2 dB on 80m][arrltnetwork].

+> According to my experience, a *random wire* used with the 9:1 transformer
+> should be more than half a wavelength long on the lowest operating frequency
+> in order to avoid too low impedance.
+The length of the coaxial cable will
+> determine at which frequencies the nodes of low impedance are.

+You can check where the low impedance nodes are with an antenna analyzer.
+If the antenna analyzer indicates that a particular amateur band is in a low impedance area, you can adjust either the length of the antenna wire or the length of the coax to move the low impedance somewhere you are unlikely to operate.

 The combined loss with the 9:1 transformer (ATU + feedline + transformer) is:
 > **9:1 transformer loss + feedline loss at SWR 5:1 + 0.5 dB ATU loss**

-We assume a halfwave wire with the 49:1 and a perfect match (50 ohms in the coaxial cable), thus the combined loss of the 49:1 EFHW is in this example:
+We assume a half-wave wire with the 49:1 and a perfect match (50 ohms in the coaxial cable), thus the combined loss of the 49:1 EFHW is in this example:
 > **49:1 transformer loss + feedline loss at 1:1**